kem0x/FortKit/README.md

 Fortnite SDK and Type Mappings dumper.

 - Usage:
-  - Compile on x64 and inject in fortnite process with no AC (after the login screen)
+  - Compile on x64 Release and inject into Fortnite without AC running.
+Make sure you inject after the game loads everything, like after the login screen.
+  - A folder in the executing directory named "DUMP" will be created with the contents of the SDK.

 - Future plans: